forsyth/auth/README.md

 The secstore user name defaults to the current user name.
 The server can also be given by the SECSTORE environment variable.
 The key can be given by the SECSTOREKEY environment variable.

+The test for package secstore uses three environment variables:
+	TESTSERVER the server name and port
+	TESTUSER the user name on the secstore service TESTKEY the key for $TESTUSER
+The test reads and decrypts any files stored by $TESTUSER, and re-encrypts them locally to test encryption.
+It also writes a short verse to the file "mary" on the service.